stefphd/MinOS-dll/README.md

   * [SNOPT](https://ccom.ucsd.edu/~optimizers/solvers/snopt/), which is a commercial software; trial license is freely available for academics.
 Set a `SNOPTDIR` environment variable pointing to the SNOPT installation path.
 * [MATLAB](https://www.mathworks.com/products/matlab.html) to build the MATLAB interface.
 * [Python](https://www.python.org/) to build the Python interface and for code generation of the C++ examples; install the Python requirements for developers with `pip install -r ./requirements-dev.txt` (basically, Cython and CasADi).
-* [LUA](https://www.lua.org/home.html) with development headers to build the command-line interface.
+* [LUA](https://www.lua.org/home.html) with development headers to build the command-line interface (either static or shared library).
 Include the LUA root directory into the `PATH` or set a `LUA_DIR` environment variable.
 * (*Windows* only) A Windows distribution of [GCC](https://gcc.gnu.org/).
 This is not strictly necessary to build the software but it is used in the interfaces of the *Windows* release.
 Either set a `GCCDIR` environment variable pointing to the GCC root directory (i.e. where `bin/gcc.exe` is) or include it into the `PATH`.
 * (Optional) [HMACLIC](https://github.com/stefphd/license-hmac) for optional license management.
 Set a `HMACLICDIR` environment variable pointing to the HMACLIC installation path.
 * (optional) [Doxygen](https://doxygen.nl/) and a Wlatex distribution to generate the documentation.